-- Planning scheme amendment C15 introduced the Public Acquisition Overlay to facilitate the expansion of the Latrobe Regional Airport, rezoned airport land so that development and land use is in accordance with a Special Use Zone and introduced a local policy relating to the airport.
-The local policy was reviewed and removed by planning scheme amendment C62 in January 2010; and - Parts of the airport land are also affected by DDO5 and DDO6 which control the development of land within a 926m radius of the Latrobe Regional Hospital Helipad site, as described in Section 3.1.4.
+- Planning Scheme Amendment C15 introduced the Public Acquisition Overlay (PAO) to facilitate the expansion of the Latrobe Regional Airport, rezoned airport land so that development and land use is in accordance with a Special Use Zone and introduced a local policy relating to the airport.
+The local policy was reviewed and removed by Planning Scheme Amendment C62 in January 2010; and - Parts of the airport land are also affected by DDO5 and DDO6 which control the development of land within a 926m radius of the Latrobe Regional Hospital Helipad site, as described in Section 3.1.4. - Clause 52.17 Native Vegetation of the particular provisions in all Victorian planning schemes implements the Victorian Government's biodiversity policy and native vegetation regulations.
+Future land development within the airport site that would necessitate removal or lopping of any remaining native vegetation (including native trees) outside the prescribed conservation offset areas, will be subject to statutory approvals under this planning provision.

-3.2.2 LATROBE CITY COUNCIL PLAN 2013 - 2017
+3.2.2 LATROBE CITY COUNCIL PLAN 2017-2021

-The Council Plan 2013-2017 outlines Latrobe City Council's vision and direction for the community over the period and will guide decision making and allocation of resources to deliver outcomes and services to the community.
+The Council Plan 2017-2021 outlines Latrobe City Council's vision and direction for the community over the period and will guide decision making and allocation of resources to deliver outcomes and services to the community.